apache/arrow-adbc/docs/source/driver/snowflake.rst

 A limited number of batches are queued per endpoint, though data is always returned to the client in the order of the endpoints.

-The queue size can be changed by setting an option on the :cpp:class:`AdbcStatement`:
+To manage the performance of result fetching there are two options to control buffering and concurrency behavior.
+These options are only available to be set on the :cpp:class:`AdbcStatement` object:

 ``adbc.rpc.result_queue_size``
-    The number of batches to queue per endpoint.
-Defaults to 5.
+    The number of batches to queue in the record reader.
+Defaults to 200.
+    Must be an integer > 0.

+``adbc.snowflake.rpc.prefetch-concurrency``
+    The number of concurrent streams being fetched from snowflake at a time.
+    Defaults to 10.
+Must be an integer > 0.

 Transactions
 ------------